Hoomee90/capstone/README.md

 #### By **Samantha Callie**

-## A Prologue
+## Hold tight to your Prayer

-The beginnings of a visual novel set in a world of magical girls, servitude, and institutional violence.
+A visual novel set in a world of magical girls, servitude, and institutional violence.
 As the child of a magical girl, Suki Akane is intimately familiar with exactly what she'll be signing up for—more than most girls can say.
 But with the disdain of the older girls, rampant lateral violence, and enigma that is her master, will it be enough?

-Play time is only a couple of minutes.
+Currently only a rough draft of the very beginnings.
 For those familiar with my other works, the setting is a censored, (literally) grounded version of one from a much larger tale of mine.

 ## Installation